Within the realm of HR and employment relations, we know that AI is a useful way to save time and stress by automating HR admin.

 But there are steps you can take to reduce your risks, like researching which provider you go with thoroughly to make sure they’re legitimate.

-It’s also advisable to make sure the AI-tool you use is powered by human expertise.
+It’s also advisable to make sure the AI tool you use is powered by human expertise.
 Take our own tool BrightLightning for example.
-All legal information is sourced through qualified professional experts so you know you can trust it.
+All legal information is sourced through experienced employment relations advisers so you know you can trust it.

 Finally, make sure you stay informed on the latest advice and cyber training.

-BrightLearn, our intuitive Learning Management System, has courses on cyber security to help upskill your staff and keep your company safe.
+BrightLearn, our intuitive Learning Management System, has courses on cyber security and understanding GDPR to help upskill your staff and keep your company safe.

 To discover more time-saving tools that help you safeguard your business, book a demo with our team of software experts.